 6. Never stop learning new skills

 Unfortunately, it’s a common stereotype that nerdy/geeky types don’t have the best social skills.
 But stereotypes exist to be shattered!
 Get out there and start learning new skills!
 These social skills don’t come genetically.
 They must be learned!
-A good place to start can be Bombard’s Body Language channel on YouTube, my blog post on self-esteem, or even this insightful book on Charisma.
+A good place to start can be this blog post on self-esteem or even this insightful book on Charisma.
 Soon, you’ll master the ability to date as a nerd while exuding confidence and flirtiness.

 7. Sign up for DragonFruit